sayeemabdullah/CSS-Cribsheet/README.md

 }
   ```

-We can also use `a:link` to change the color of unvisited link and if we want to change color when the user hover we can use `a:hover` and also add `a:focus` so that if the user using tab key it will focus.
+We can also use `a:link` to change the color of the unvisited link and if we want to change color when the user hover we can use `a:hover` and also add `a:focus` so that if the user using tab key it will focus.

 ___